arabidopsis/footprint/README.md

 # footprint 👣

 I use this to generate config files for my flask apps.
 Currently systemd and nginx.
-It only depends on Flask (which should alread be in the virtualenv).
+It only depends on Flask.

+It is intended to be installed into the same virtual environment that the flask app inhabits so it can introspect the app.
+It has no dependencies other than Flask.

 ```bash
 export FLASK_APP=your_package.wsgi